 Another day, I head for the far side of the island along Maui’s most storied route.
 The Hana Highway twists and turns for 100-plus kilometres.
-It begins in Kahului but really gets going after Paia, a hippie surfer town that’s home to one of the best surf breaks in the world, with huge waves rolling in off Paia Bay.
+It begins in Kahului but really gets going after Paia, a hippie town that’s home to some of the best windsurfing conditions in the world, with huge waves rolling in off Paia Bay.

 From Paia, the thin ribbon of road enters a thick canopy of tropical forest that covers the drive for most of the way.
 Seen from above, the Hana Highway looks like a cartoon snake, winding in and out with the undulations of the island; the route rounds some 620 curves and crosses 59 bridges (many of them one-laners) along the way.

 I steer the car under dense pockets of eucalyptus and bamboo, and nearly every corner I round yields a new sight: a quiet beach, a taro patch, a plunging waterfall.
 Around the halfway point, I stop for a hot dog and some shave ice at a simple roadside stand aptly named Halfway to Hana.
 As I turn right and continue along the highway, I grow slowly accustomed to its distinct rhythms and rules, including the etiquette for crossing those one-lane bridges: drive up to the white line and, if the coast looks clear, jam on the gas.

 Eventually, I emerge on the far side of the island, passing the Pua’a Ka’a State Wayside—a popular swim spot on hot days—and arriving in Hana a few minutes later.
 Suddenly, it feels like I’ve driven not just all day, but back in time.